-Vodafone was the incumbent mobile operator and was set up back in 1990.
-On the other hand the new entrant - go Mobile entered the fray in December 2000.
-Since 2001 there has been an expansion of the market and now penetration stands at 81 per cent, which means that there are 120,000 more mobile connections than fixed lines.
+Vodafone, which commenced operations in Malta back in 1990, was the incumbent mobile operator.
+On the other hand the new entrant - go mobile - entered the fray in December 2000.
+Since 2001 there has been an expansion of the market and now, penetration stands at around 81 per cent, which means that there are 120,000 more mobile connections than fixed lines.

-The graph below illustrates the trend in mobile subscriber growth since 2000, when go Mobile has started its commercial operations.
-The graph illustrates how the gap registered between subscribers on either network has been steadily declining during the period 2000-2004.
+The graph below illustrates the trend in mobile subscriber growth since 2000, when go mobile started its commercial operations.
+The graph illustrates how the gap between subscribers on either network has been steadily declining during the period 2000-2004.

-The MCA has in March 2005 issued a call for applications for access to rights of use of radio frequencies in the IMT-2000 band for the development and implementation of Third Generation Mobile Telephony networks in Malta.
-Following a beauty contest carried out by the MCA two out of the three bands available have been assigned to the two existing mobile network operators.
-The third band remained unassigned.
+In March 2005 the MCA issued a call for applications for access to rights of use of radio frequencies in the IMT-2000 band for the development and implementation of Third Generation Mobile Telephony networks in Malta.
+Following a beauty contest carried out by the MCA, two out of the three bands available were assigned to the two existing mobile network operators, whilst the assignment of the third band is currently subject to legal proceedings.